Our Community Chefs

 Our Community Chef program supports women and non-binary folks of color, who are food leaders and who nourish and strengthen communities with food, knowledge and solidarity, so that we can shape a just food system together

-Current Community Chefs
+Community Chefs Cohort Alumni

 Paula Hernandez